Mercer University School of Law

-Mercer University School of Law (historically Walter F. George School of Law) is the professional law school of Mercer University.
+Mercer University School of Law (historically Walter F. George School of Law) is the law school of Mercer University.
 Founded in 1873, it is one of the oldest law schools in the United States; the first law school accredited by the bar in Georgia, and the second oldest of Mercer's 12 colleges and schools.
-The School of Law has approximately 440 students and is located in Macon, Georgia on its own campus one mile (1.6 km) from Mercer's main campus.
-The law school building, one of Macon's most recognizable sites, is a three-story partial replica of Independence Hall in Philadelphia and is located on Coleman Hill overlooking downtown Macon.
-According to Mercer's official 2020 ABA-required disclosures, 72% of the Class of 2020 obtained full-time, long-term, JD-required employment nine months after graduation.
+The School of Law has approximately 420 students and is located in Macon, Georgia on its own campus one mile (1.6 km) from Mercer's main campus.

+The law school building, one of Macon's most recognizable sites, is a three-story partial replica of Independence Hall in Philadelphia, and is located on Coleman Hill overlooking downtown Macon.
+According to Mercer's official 2025 ABA-required disclosures, 88.46% of the Class of 2024 obtained full-time, long-term, JD-required employment (i.e. as attorneys) nine months after graduation, and 4.81% obtained employment where a JD was an advantage.

 Dean of the School

-Karen Sneddon began as Interim Dean on October 1, 2021.
+Karen Sneddon began as Interim Dean on October 1, 2021 and was officially appointed to the position in May, 2023.
 She was preceded by Cathy Cox.

 Cathy Cox became dean in 2017.
 She was previously president of Young Harris College.
 Cox is an alumnus of Mercer University School of Law, a former member of the Georgia House of Representatives, served two terms as Georgia's secretary of state, 1999-2007, and is currently president of Georgia College & State University.

 Her predecessor was Daisy Hurst Floyd who had been reappointed as dean in 2014.
 She assumed responsibility from Gary J. Simson, dean from 2010–14, who was elevated by Mercer to a university-wide position as senior vice provost for scholarship.
 Floyd previously served as dean from 2004–10 and is a senior member of the law school faculty.